-The Charity Commission for England and Wales (CCEW) and the Office of the Scottish Charity Regulator (OSCR) are authorised by the Financial Reporting Council (FRC) as the SORP-making body and as such take the responsibility for organising the SORP review, drafting any revisions and undertaking the consultation process.
+The Charity Commission for England and Wales (CCEW), the Office of the Scottish Charity Regulator (OSCR) and the Charity Commission for Northern Ireland (CCNI) are authorised by the Financial Reporting Council (FRC) as the SORP-making body and as such take the responsibility for organising the SORP review, drafting any revisions and undertaking the consultation process.
 In making recommendations, the Commission and OSCR are expected to act on the recommendations of an expert committee - The SORP Committee.

 Membership of the SORP Committee is drawn from all jurisdictions preparing accounts under UK-Irish Generally Accepted Accounting Practice which have a charity regulator.
 To be representative the Committee desires members from charities, charity umbrella groups, funding organisations, accountancy firms, and academia.
 Members with non-accounting backgrounds are also welcome.

 Following the recent recruitment exercise accrued out in November 2014, the SORP-making body appointed the membership of the new SORP Committee with 17 Committee members drawn from the 4 charity law jurisdictions covered by UK-Irish GAAP.

 Please note expenses to attend SORP Committee meetings are only paid to representatives drawn from charities, academia and small sector umbrella bodies.

 Each SORP is developed by the SORP Secretariat and then its contents are peer reviewed by the SORP Committee.
 The recommendations of a SORP are then tested through extensive consultation before its recommendations are finalised and published.

 Agenda, Minutes and Papers of the New SORP Committee

 The agenda, approved minutes and those papers released for public view are published subsequent to each meeting.
 View the agenda, minutes and papers online.

 SORP-making body announcements